2022 Club Universitario de Deportes season: Matches

-Alianza Lima won the Clásico because it was better on the field and that difference was also reflected in the score, since in the 30th minute of the game Jairo Concha received a pass from Lavandeira again and scored the second goal.
-Universitario, with the push of his team, found the discount in a misfortune by Pablo Míguez, who in his eagerness to intercept a cross from Santillán, ended up scoring his own goal.
-Alianza Lima, after very good associations, scored the third goal, it was from Arley Rodríguez, after a pass from Édgar Benítez.
-But another goal would come, this time from Hernán Barcos, who in the 79th minute of the game closed an excellent afternoon for Alianza at the Monumental.
+Alianza Lima won the Clásico by 3 goals with the score ending 4-1 in the 30th minute of the game Jairo Concha received a pass from Lavandeira and scored the second goal.
+Universitario, with the team in the lead Pablo Míguez, who while trying to intercept a cross from Santillán, ended up scoring his own goal.
+Alianza Lima, after scored the third goal, it was from Arley Rodríguez, after a pass from Édgar Benítez.
+But another goal would come, this time from Hernán Barcos, who in the 79th minute of the game closed a win for Alianza at the Monumental.